 In the early 1950s, Pat Mertens learned chemistry from Milford Cowley, physical education from Emma Lou Wilder and history from Myrtle Trowbridge.
 She later served students for 26 years in buildings named after these legends.
-Mertens is well versed in UW-L’s great history, but she is also about contributing to its future.
+Pat is well-versed in UWL's great history, but she is also about contributing to its future.

-"I hope it encourages others to set up scholarships for UW-L students within other colleges and in their local communities so that students are able to reach their career goals," she says.
+"I hope it encourages others to set up scholarships and establish a legacy gift for UWL students so they are able to reach their career goals," she says.

-Mertens was able to achieve her goals, earning a bachelor's degree in physical education in 1956 and a master's degree in college student personnel in 1971.
-She went on to teach physical education for 13 years in schools in Wisconsin and Washington state before beginning her career at UW-L, serving in Residence Life, Admissions and Career Services.
+Pat was able to achieve her goals, earning a bachelor's degree in physical education in 1956 and a master's degree in college student personnel in 1971.
+She went on to teach physical education for 13 years in schools in Wisconsin and the state of Washington before beginning her career at UWL, serving in residence life, admissions and career services.

-Mertens spent a good deal of time helping students reach their career goals.
-But she often found conversations leading to student’s family and personal life.
-Mertens became well aware of not only the great potential of these students, but also their financial needs.
+Pat spent a good deal of time helping students establish their career goals.
+But she often found conversations leading to students' family and personal life.
+Pat became well aware of not only the great potential of these students, but also their financial needs.

-"I enjoyed working with UW-L students and I wanted to help students as much as I could —even after I retired,” she says.
+"I enjoyed working with UWL students and I want to help students as much as I can—even after retirement," she says.